ritza-co/simple-pinterest/draft.md

 ```

 We still need to create a button to open and close the modal.
-We'll do this by setting the display property to "block" ( from a default of `display = "none"`).
-To close the modal, we'll do the opposite, setting the display property back to `display = "none"`.
+We'll do this by setting the display property to "block" (from a default of `display="none"`).
+To close the modal, we'll do the opposite, setting the display property back to `display="none"`.

 ```
 var newCardButton = document.getElementById("newCardButton");